Below the Root (video game)

 Below the Root is a 1984 video game developed by Dale DeSharone and published by Windham Classics for Commodore 64, IBM PC, and Apple II.
 The game is a continuation of the author Zilpha Keatley Snyder's Green Sky Trilogy, making it the fourth story in the series.
 The game is set in the fantasy world of Green-Sky covered with enormous trees and wildlife.
 The player is tasked to choose one of the five characters to explore the world and discover the meaning of the words that appeared in the dreams of the character D'ol Falla.
 The player explores the world through platforming, solving puzzles and exploration.

 The game was developed by Dale DeSharone.
-(Note: Dale DeSharone had changed his name from Dale Disharoon to DeSharone years after the release of the game.)
-Along with collaborating with Snyder for the games narrative, DeSharone collaborated with artist William Groetzinger who would create graphics for the games.
+(Note: Dale DeSharone changed his surname from Disharoon to DeSharone years after the release of the game.)
+Along with collaborating with Snyder for the game's narrative, DeSharone collaborated with artist William Groetzinger who would create graphics for the game.

-On its release, received a positive review in Compute!, which praised the games graphics and scale.
-Game journalist John Szczepaniak praised the game as the highlight of DeSharone's career, noting that the game mechanics were ahead of its time such as the LucasArts-style command list options seen in games like Maniac Mansion (1987), or the blend of action and adventure games in games later described as metroidvanias.
+On its release, received a positive review in Compute!, which praised the game's graphics and scale.
+Game journalist John Szczepaniak praised the game as the highlight of DeSharone's career, noting that the game mechanics were ahead of its time, such as the LucasArts-style command list options seen in games like Maniac Mansion (1987), or the blend of action and adventure games in games later described as metroidvanias.

 Plot and gameplay

 The story of Below the Root is set in Green-Sky, a world covered with enormous trees and wildlife.
 The player is tasked to stop the world from certain disaster.
 D'ol Falla, the ancient leader of Green-sky, had words given to her in a dream about a paling green light and a spirit fading away in darkness who must be sought out.
 The players must explore Green-sky and interact with the inhabitants of two civilizations, Kindar and Erdlings.
 The two groups were estranged for years and were reunited by a young boy named Raamo who has vanished and must be found.
 As the player explores Green-Sky, their character interacts with five people such as the Wise Child and D'ol Nesh-om who give visions regarding Raamo and grant expanded abilities to traverse the world and find new clues to Raamo's whereabouts.
 These clues lead to Raamo's location.
 On discovering his whereabouts and optioning to rescue him, he declares the prophecy is fulfilled and Green-sky is saved.

-The goal of Below the Root is to complete this quest with the shortest amount of the allotted in the in-game 50 cycle.

 Commodore 64 screenshot showing the character Pomma gliding while pensing a NPC.